Sport in India: Football

-The Indian women’s team also performed very well as finalists in the 1980 and 1983 AFC Women's Asian Cup, secured third place in 1981 AFC Women’s Asian Cup, and have also won the SAFF Championship multiple times.
+The Indian women's team also performed very well as finalists in the 1980 and 1983 AFC Women's Asian Cup, secured third place in 1981 AFC Women's Asian Cup, and have also won the SAFF Championship multiple times.

 India currently ranks 98th(Men) out of 211 Nations and 61st(Women) out of 196 Nations in the FIFA rankings as of 26 October 2023.
 Both India national football team and India women's national football team represent India in FIFA, Asian Football Confederation, and international, friendly tournaments in men's and women's football respectively.
 The Indian Super League and Indian Women's League are considered the top-tier football leagues for Men and Women respectively in India.

 In June 1937, at the Army Headquarters in Shimla, the AIFF—the governing body for football in India—was formed during a meeting of the representatives of football associations from six regions where the game was popular at the time.
 Other major domestic competitions for men's football include the I-League second division in the Indian League System and the annual knock-out style Federation Cup.
 For women's football, there is the India women's football championship.

-European leagues, such as the English Premier League, Spanish La Liga, and the UEFA Champions League, are popular among Indian football fans, especially in metropolitan cities.
 Other European top leagues, such as the UEFA Europa League, Germany's Bundesliga, Italy's Serie A, and France's Ligue 1 are broadcast on television in India.

 The nation has hosted the 2017 FIFA U-17 World Cup; this was the first FIFA junior football world cup held in India.
 The matches were held from 6 to 28 October in arenas in New Delhi, Kolkata, Kochi, Navi Mumbai, Guwahati, and Margao.

 The nation then hosted another FIFA junior football world cup, the 2022 FIFA U-17 Women's World Cup.
 The matches were held from 11 to 30 October in arenas in Navi Mumbai, Margao and Bhubaneswar.

 In club football, a rivalry between Mohun Bagan and East Bengal FC of West Bengal known as the Kolkata Derby attracts many viewers, generating interest in fans.
 As of 2021, in ISL teams, 25% of players were from the states of Mizoram and Manipur in Northeast India.
-Most of the players of the India national football team are from these northeast states, where there are football clubs such as Aizawl FC, Shillong Lajong FC, and Neroca FC, who all play in the I-League.
+Most of the players of the India national football team are from these northeast states, where there are football clubs such as Aizawl FC, Shillong Lajong FC, and Neroca FC, who all play in the Indian Football League.